ScottDeev/ScottDeev/README.md

 * 🌍  I'm based in Abuja, Nigeria
 * 🖥️  See my portfolio at [My Portfolio](https://scott-portfolio-site.netlify.app)
 * ✉️  You can contact me at [amehelijah99@gmail.com](mailto:amehelijah99@gmail.com)
-* 🧠  I'm learning ReactJs
+* 🧠  Using ReactJs/NextJs to build
 * 🤝  I'm open to collaborating on Interesting Projects.
 * ⚡  I love working with people to build amazing stuffs